karton/karton.github.io/how-to-use.md

 $ karton run work ./test
 [... output of the test program ...]

-$ # The program is a Linux executable even if we are running on macOS.
+$ # The program is a Linux executable even if we are
+$ # running on macOS.
 $ file test
-test: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=4aca7cc9f855c32852dc139242c800b92ae96d5b, not stripped
+test: ELF 64-bit LSB shared object, x86-64,  [...]
 ```

 If you want, you can even start a full shell inside the image: